Salewa Mountain Trainer Mid GTX Review

 Weighing 3.09 lbs, this was the second-lightest midweight model, following the Renegade from Lowa.
 That said, we thought that this rigid sole strapped to our feet made them feel heavier than they really are.

 This boot has a flood height of 5.875 inches, modest for a midweight.
 The Salewa model didn't leak throughout our testing period, despite being submerged in creeks, puddles, and lake edges.
 We really liked the upper's strong resistance to absorbing water.
-Straight out of the box, it beaded off water, and continued to do so very well throughout the testing period.
+Straight out of the box, it beaded off the water and continued to do so very well throughout the testing period.
 This will diminish over time, but we enjoyed it while it lasted!

 The Mountain Trainer provides solid durability, scoring an eight in this metric.
 It showed virtually no signs of wear and tear at the end of all our tests and use.
 The seams holding together the suede leather upper are double-stitched, and appear to be high quality.
 Our only point of concern is the rubber rand.
 It's glued to the upper, and we have seen way too many rands delaminate once the glue breaks up over time.
-We prefer the double-stitched approach the Vasque St. Elias GTX took to its rand protection.
+We prefer the double-stitched approach the Vasque St. Elias FG GTX took to its rand protection.

 We would recommend this boot if you are frequently committing to alpine approaches.
 The rigid and sticky outsole is great for lateral stability and scrambling.
 The stiff edges also make this boot a good option for via ferratas.